sass/sass/proposal/color-4-new-spaces.md

     * If `alpha == none`, throw an error.

+      > This is not the ideal solution for handling `none`, but we want to
+      > match CSS relative color syntax if possible.
+Throwing an error for now
+      > means we can adjust to match the CSS behavior once it is defined.

     * Set `alpha` to the result of [scaling] `alpha` by `$alpha` with `max` 1.

 * Let `channel-args` be the remaining keyword arguments in `$args`, not